Harmelen / 2025

 4-metre kitchen island, sink and 140 m² floor - seamless in one material.

 What is a scratch-resistant microcement floor?
 A microcement floor with enhanced wear resistance, built up in multiple layers and finished with a scratch-resistant top coat designed for daily use.
 No loose tiles, no grout lines trapping dirt.
+In this renovated farmhouse in Harmelen we showed what that means in practice.
 In Harmelen we chose the Forcrete Quartz Coarse finish.
 A concrete-look floor with a subtle, coarse texture that complements the warmth of the wooden beams and authentic plasterwork of the farmhouse.
-The floor runs from the living room into the open kitchen - 140 m² without a single seam.
+The colour palette leans towards warm beige-grey, a deliberate choice that complements the natural light through the steel window frames and enhances the rural atmosphere of the property.
+The floor runs from the living room into the open kitchen - 140 m2 without a single seam.
+That seamlessness is not only visually appealing, but also practical.
+In a farmhouse where children, pets and muddy boots are part of daily life, a joint-free floor is considerably easier to clean than tiles.
 The kitchen island is seamlessly integrated into the microcement floor.
-The floor continues under and around the island.
-The sink is also fully finished in microcement.
-Same material, same colour, same texture.
+The island measures 4 metres wide, a dimension at which natural stone would be too heavy and too fragile for transport.
+The floor continues under and around the island, the upstanding edges connecting seamlessly to the worktop.
+The sink is also fully finished in microcement: same material, same colour, same texture.
 It looks like one whole because it is one whole.
+The owners originally envisioned travertine or hewn natural stone for the worktop.
+After a consultation they chose microcement for three reasons: weight (considerably lighter than stone), seamlessness (no visible joints across 4 metres) and maintenance (the sealer protects against stains from wine, oil and lemon juice).
 A real concrete floor requires a full concrete pour.
 A scratch-resistant microcement floor achieves the same look with a buildup of just 3 mm.
 Applicable over the existing substrate, without demolition.
-The floor is installed over underfloor heating - microcement conducts heat excellently.
+The floor is installed over underfloor heating - microcement conducts heat excellently thanks to the thin buildup, meaning the heating responds faster than with thick tiles or natural stone.

 Location